 All our students are provided with 100 free pages of printing each year to a maximum total value of £15.

 The cost of accommodation and other living costs are not included within your course fees.
 More information on the cost of accommodation can be found in our accommodation pages.

 The additional costs listed here are to be used for indicative purposes only and are based on the additional costs for the 2018/19 academic year.
 The additional costs for 2019/20 will be published as soon as possible.

-This module will emphasise the underpinning philosophies of interprofessional collaboration and communication within health and social care, enabling shared learning across professional boundaries and facilitating the of the knowledge, skills and behaviour needed to deliver optimal care within a dynamic healthcare environment.
+This is one of the two inter-professional modules in the programme, delivered by HCPC registered healthcare professional tutors and other specialists from Birmingham City University.
+This module will emphasise the underpinning philosophies of inter professional collaboration and communication within health and social care, enabling shared learning across professional boundaries and facilitating the contextualisation of the knowledge, skills and behaviours needed to deliver optimal care within a dynamic healthcare environment.

 Foundations of Physiotherapy

 This module is designed to enhance your prior knowledge of the structure and function of the human body, in order to build a foundation for physiotherapy practice with the emphasis on a client centred approach.
 Taught in parallel with neuromusculoskeletal integrated practice, the content of the module is focused around four main themes; structure and function, pathophysiology, movement analysis and exercise in health and rehabilitation.